Atavic/firefox-tweaks/README.md

 Your uMatrix panel should now look like this (note that I've collapsed the domains to capture the entire panel in one screenshot):
 <p align="center"><img width="500"src="https://raw.githubusercontent.com/krathalan/firefox-tweaks/master/ProjectImages/umatrix2.png"></a>

 The Google domains (googleapis.com, google.com, and gstatic.com) are there because there's a Google reCAPTCHA when you login.
+Two of the domains (google.com and ajax.googleapis.com) are not in the screenshot because I'm already logged in.

 Taking uMatrix even further, you can enable only certain types of resources from a domain to load.
 By resourses, I mean cookies, CSS, images, etc. -- the list of things at the top of the uMatrix panel.
 So, for example, you could enable scripts from ajax.googleapis.com, but nothing else.